-During the year, of the total expenditures of the allocation, less administrative funding, 3% was expended on activities in the Greater Ridgecrest Area Census Designated Place and 1% was expended on activities in the Central and East Lealman Target Areas.
-Additionally, 15% was expended on activities that provide services to residents within the Urban County and 15% was expended on activities that provided services to residents countywide.
+During the year, of the total expenditures of the allocation, less administrative funding, funds were expended geographically as follows: 1.4% was expended on activities in the Greater Ridgecrest Area Census Designated Place, 5% was expended on activities in the Central and East Lealman Target Areas, and 0.3% was expended on activities in the Tarpon Springs Target Area.
+Additionally, 72.6% was expended on activities that provide services to residents within the Urban County and 20.7% was expended on activities that provided services to residents countywide.
 Geographic distribution of expenditures during the fiscal year includes the following funding sources, CDBG, HOME, ESG, SHIP and HTF.
 Two of the projects, identified to serve Countywide residents were cancelled due to the recipients receiving other funds for their projects.
-Five Countywide public facility projects are underway and funds will be spent in the identified geographic locations next year.
+Multiple Countywide public facility projects and Urban County public service projects are underway, and funds will be spent in the identified geographic locations next year.

-Redevelopment and revitalization funds are directed to County targeted areas including the locally designated East and Central Lealman Target Areas, Greater Ridgecrest Area Census Designated Place Target Area, Tarpon Springs Target Area and High Point Target Area.
+Redevelopment and revitalization funds are directed to County targeted areas including the locally designated East and Central Lealman Target Areas, Greater Ridgecrest Area Census Designated Place Target Area, Tarpon Springs Target Area, and High Point Target Area.
 Funds are also used to support redevelopment activities in cooperating cities.
 All areas are either principally low- and moderate-moderate income as determined through HUD generated Low- and Moderate-Income Summary Data or slum/blight areas as designated by the local government.